MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/get-started.md

 ADD SCREEN SHOT HERE

 Go through the guide step-by-step to learn about key features.
-Then when you're ready to take the next stpe, use the PC application to edit the guide steps and assets, or place instructions or holograms using the [!include[pn-hololens](../includes/pn-hololens.md)] app in Author mode.
+Then when you're ready to take the next step, use the PC application to edit the guide steps and assets, or place instructions or holograms using the [!include[pn-hololens](../includes/pn-hololens.md)] app in Author mode.

 ## Understand concepts